Sam-Mobed/Sam-Mobed/README.md

 ## What I do 👨🏽‍💻
 <p>I'm a Computer Science major at McGill University.
 I'm also doing a minor in Statistics to keep myself well-rounded.
 I have about three semesters left, but I am considering the option of getting a Master's degree.</p>
-Currently, I am working as a High Performance Computing intern, where I do scripting for supercomputers.
-In this role, I use technologies like the ELK stack to automate monitoring and maintenance tasks for hundreds of nodes across various clusters.

 ## Goals 🧗🏼